At 7:36 a.m. this morning Caney Creek Fire Department was dispatched to a mobile home fire on Henry Harris Road just off FM 1485 north of Grangerland.

 A neighbor across the street saw the fire and after telling his wife to call the fire department he ran over and assisted the young boy.
 When Montgomery County Sheriff’s Office arrived they assisted getting the woman to the street away from the fire.

 Bennette Estates truck was first in on the scene at which time fire was coming from every opening.
-Fire was to intensive to make entry to the home.
+The fire was too intensive to make entry to the home.

 The 10-year-old was transported to Conroe Regional Hospital in stable condition.
 He was more in shock than anything else.
 Several times he said there were still two people inside.